ALRW/dayAsADev/courseSections/section5.md

 > What did you get?
 What do you think this means?

 Hopefully, you were thinking that the lack of output means that your local git repo has no associated remotes.
-Now lets follow the advice that git gave us and set one up:
+Now lets follow the advice that git gave us and set one up (The remote we're adding is the SSH URL and can be copied directly from git or entered manually as follows):

 ```
 $ git remote add origin git@github.com:[Your username]/prototype-website.git